AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 ---
 # [!UICONTROL Timeline] view

 The **[!UICONTROL Timeline]** view allows you to analyze individual sessions to determine patterns in behavior.
-The right rail allows you to select a person IDs for analysis.
-The center area shows the time, property value, and duration for that person.
+The right rail allows you to select the person ID that you want to analyze.
+The center area shows the time, selected property value, and duration for each event of that person.

 This analysis requires that you add the **[!UICONTROL Person ID]** standard component to the [data view](/help/data-views/component-reference.md#optional).
 If you do not have the [!UICONTROL Person ID] component added to the data view, the following message is displayed: